 “I don’t know which version of myself I’m supposed to be right now.”

 Instantly, and in the spirit of the film Jerry Maguire, Netflix’s latest Rom-Com The Perfect Date quite literally had me at hello.
 I heard the strumming bass line from “Back in the Tall Grass” by the band Future Islands (whose record Singles is an all-time personal favorite), and without realizing it, I found myself hunched forward, my sentimental heart and my eyes inching closer to the promise of potential love found in a fairy tale world.
 This is my kind of movie.
 These young people are good, but if they’re ever spiteful it’s within reason.
 They’re aspirational, yet most don’t know what they want.
-And as a sincere reflection of what it means to grow up and to forage for romance in the now, The Perfect Date shows how modern dating is its own form of performance art, how you can be more filtered online than in the moment, and it’s a film about finding a reliable, honest connection in otherwise WiFi world.
+And as a sincere reflection of what it means to grow up and to forage for romance in the now, The Perfect Date shows how modern dating is its own form of performance art, how you can be more filtered online than in the moment, and it’s a film about finding a reliable, honest connection in an otherwise WiFi world.
 It’s charming, funny, smart.
 What’s not to like?

 In one of the few moments I didn’t really care for, The Perfect Date begins with a rather unoriginal introduction, although it works to the script’s advantage.
 Brooks Rattigan (Noah Centineo, a bona fide movie star in the making) drives the kind of jalopy you hear before you ever see it, and the film opens with him narrating his struggles as he writes an admissions letter to his dream school Yale, even though his Dad Charlie’s (Matt Walsh) brief time teaching at UCONN could guarantee his acceptance as well as a staggeringly cheaper tuition.
 It’s an effective narrative device but the scene too closely mirrors a similar moment from The Spectacular Now, a scarred film that doesn’t try to cover the pain with makeup.
 Brooks doesn’t make a unique impression.
 Yet having seen it twice now, I think that’s because The Perfect Date is a completely different type of movie, more dreamy and less brutal, and in many ways more clear with its overarching message that honesty really is the best policy.